GralastairBean/Solar-Kiosk/README.txt

 ***************************************************
 3. SDO HMI Magnetogram
-White is north
+White is positive
-Black is south
+Black is negative
 Magnetograms show "line-of-sight" magnetic fields (that is, those either coming directly towards us or going away from us).
 White color corresponds to positive and black is negative polarity field.